-MGVCL, in its submission for True-up for FY 2014-15, has furnished the actual energy sales, expenditure and revenue for FY 2014-15, based on the audited annual accounts for FY 2014-15.
-The licensee has stated that the truing up for FY 2014-15 is based on the comparison of the actual performance of the FY 2014-15 with the approved aggregate revenue requirement for FY 2014-15 in the Mid-term Review Order dated 29th April, 2014, to arrive at the gains / losses, as per the GERC (MYT) Regulations, 2011.
+DGVCL, in its submission for True-up of FY 2014-15, has furnished details of the actual energy sales, expenditure and revenue for FY 2014-15, based on the audited annual accounts for FY 2014-15.
+The licensee has stated that the truing up for FY 2014-15 is based on the comparison of the actual performance of the FY 2014-15 with the approved aggregate revenue requirement for FY 2014-15 in the Mid-term Review Order dated 29th April, 2014 to arrive at the Gains/(Losses), as per the GERC (MYT) Regulations.

-The Commission has analysed the components of the actual energy sales, expenses, revenue and computed gains / losses in the process of truing up for FY 2014-15.
+The Commission has analysed the components of the actual energy sales, expenses, revenue and computed Gains/(Losses) in the process of truing up for FY 2014-15.